BusyCityGuy/finite-state-machine-luau/CONTRIBUTING.md

 If you plan to [run tests](#run-tests) from CLI (recommended), the test runner script automatically builds before running tests.
 You don't need to build it yourself.

-There's also an available Lune command to build artifacts for each build target, like the CI script does.
+There's also an available Lune command to build artifacts for each build target, like the CD script does.

 ```bash
 > lune run build